-When there’s a problem in the throat, part of the respiratory system, this system can be more chronic.
+When there’s a problem in the throat it can become chronic.

 7. Noisy breathing

 When the tumor isn’t addressed early, the cancerous cells continue dividing and causing great pain in the surrounding tissues.

 As a consequence, they cause an obstruction in the respiratory tracts, causing noise every time the person inhales.